A genetic test examines the

 blood type, hair color, eye color, and other characteristics, including risks

-of developing certain diseases.
+for certain diseases.
 Certain changes in genes or chromosomes may

 cause medical problems.